5GZORRO/mda/README.md

 This section covers all the needs a developer has to get deployment of the development scenario.

 #### Prerequisites
 For the signing step, described earlier, we need a public key.
 Therefore we need to set the operator's public key as an environment variable.
+Also, due to postgres addition, we need to set the postgres password:
 ```
 $ export OPERATOR_PUBLIC_KEY=<PUBLIC_KEY>
+$ export POSTGRES_PW=<POSTGRES_PW>
 ```
 #### Deploy components
 The components configuration is built in a docker-compose.
 Since we are handling private packages, the first step requires the authentication of the user to get permissions.
 So, to acquire these permissions the following command is needed: